What Is Observability?

 It’s one thing to observe a centralized software environment where all of your applications run on one server.
 In that case, most of the data you’ll need to collect is available from that central location.

 Today, however, it’s more common to deploy applications in large-scale distributed environments.
 Here, applications run as containerized microservices, or possibly serverless functions, that are spread across a cluster of servers.
-Not only does observability in this context require the analysis and correlation of many more types of data, but it also necessitates the ability to interpret complex relationships between the various moving parts of a constantly changing environment.
+In this context, not only does observability require the analysis and correlation of many more types of data, but it also necessitates the ability to interpret complex relationships between the various moving parts of a constantly changing environment.

 Observability for cloud-based environments presents special challenges, which vary depending on exactly which type of cloud architecture and services are involved.
 If you use multiple clouds, you’ll need to collect and analyze data from all of your providers and reconcile differences in data formatting and completeness, to observe the environment.
 If you use services like serverless functions, which limit your ability to monitor host servers, you’ll have fewer data points to work with than you would when using virtual machines that produce complete operating system logs, for example.